 Traci Badu plans to use her Neuroscience degree to become a public health nurse focusing on migrant and children’s mental health.
 She is passionate about making physical and mental health accessible in creative and holistic ways for people from all backgrounds.
-Traci was active on and off campus through her involvement with B.L.A.C.@Mac, Afrika!, and new student orientation with Admissions.
+Traci was active on and off campus through her involvement with [email protected], Afrika!, and new student orientation with Admissions.
 Serving as a tutor to youth, she learned about the context and lived experience of her students, which informed how she structured lessons to represent each student’s identity.
 She also took on significant leadership roles to guide other Macalester students to mentor local teens.

 MN Campus Compact Presidents’ Awards

 Emma Smith has been a leader in civic engagement and immigrant issues throughout her Macalester career.
 This includes dedicated involvement in Lives of Commitment, time working at the Immigrant Law Center of Minnesota, work with a legal rights organization in the Seattle area, and significant involvement with Casa de Esperanza locally.
 As a senior, Emma has taken on leadership roles including coordinating virtual language opportunities, leading a video project, planning an elected official forum, supporting students in nearby food justice work, and running a pilot volunteer interpreter initiative.
 She has been a dedicated, visible leader mentoring and guiding others.